alex-lechner/Traffic-Light-Classification/README.md

 * 1 SSD model for real-world data
 * 1 SSD model for simulator data

 If you are using this approach as well I recommend you to train 2 SSD models simultaneously on an [AWS instance](#3-setup-an-aws-spot-instance).
-Because the SSD model "forgets" about the old trained data you don't have to do transfer learning and you can safely train 1 model on simulator data and 1 model on real-world data seperately (and simultaneously) which will save you tremendous amount of time.
+Because the SSD model "forgets" about the old trained data you don't have to do transfer learning and you can safely train 1 model on simulator data and 1 model on real-world data separately (and simultaneously) which will save you a tremendous amount of time.

 SSD trained on parking lot images  |  SSD trained on simulator images :---------------------------------:|:---------------------------------: